1. Introduction

 Ophør af opholds- og legeområde

-E 52 End of open area and play area
+E 52 End of living and play area

 E53 Speed reduction area

-The sign indicates an area where the roadway is laid out so that it is not suitable for driving with higher speeds than what is indicated.
+The sign indicates an area where the road is designed so that it is not suitable to drive at speeds higher than the indicated speed.

 E 54 End of speed reduction area